pydantic/pydantic/docs/concepts/fields.md

 The property will also be taken into account in the JSON Schema.

 !!! note
+    Properties can be useful for fields that are computed from other fields, or for fields that are expensive to be computed (and thus, are cached if using [`cached_property`][functools.cached_property]).

-    Pydantic will *not* perform any additional logic on the wrapped property (validation, cache invalidation, etc.).
+    However, note that Pydantic will *not* perform any additional logic on the wrapped property (validation, cache invalidation, etc.).

 Here's an example: